 The philosophy of INTLAB is that *everything* is written in Matlab code to assure best portability.

-The new version handles Hessians in pure floating point and with verified bounds.
+The version handles Hessians in pure floating point and with verified bounds.
 As an example consider a model problem where the function to be minimized is

 The following is executable code to calculate an inclusion of a stationary point of f by first performing a simple Newton iteration followed by a verification step for the resulting nonlinear system.
 Error estimations are completely rigorous.